 Don’t Accept Unreasonably Low Settlements

 It’s rare for insurance companies to offer fair settlements to accident victims.
 They are in the business of making money, not helping injury victims recover.
-Never accept an initial settlement from an insurance company without consulting a lawyer first.
+Never accept an initial settlement from an insurance company without consulting car accident lawyer omaha ne first.
 Accepting a low settlement eliminates the possibility of seeking compensation for future damages or taking the responsible party to court.

 If possible, it’s best to start collecting evidence right after the accident.
 Of course, anyone who has been severely injured should stay put until a medical response team arrives.
 If anyone involved in the crash has not sustained serious injuries, though, he or she should take pictures of the scene, collect information from witnesses, and do everything possible to preserve available evidence in case the victim must go to court.